-1917: The Beginning Chicago business leader Melvin Jones asked a simple and world-changing question - what if people put their talents to work improving their communities?
-Almost 100 years later, Lions Clubs International is the world's largest service club organization, with more than 1.4 million members in more than 46,000 clubs and countless stories of Lions acting on the same simple idea: let's improve our communities.
+1917 The Beginning // Chicago business leader Melvin Jones asked a simple and world-changing question - what if people made a commitment to improving their communities?
+More than a century later, Lions International is the largest service club organization in the world, with more than 1.4 million members in 49,000 clubs acting on the same simple idea - when Lions come together for the good of humanity, there's nothing we can't achieve.

-1920: Going International Just three years after our founding, Lions became international when we established the first club in Canada.
+1920 Going International // Just three years after our founding, Lions became international when we established the first club in Canada.
 Mexico followed in 1927.
-In the 1950s and 1960s international growth accelerated, with new clubs in Europe, Asia and Africa.
+In the 1950s and 1960s, international growth accelerated, with new clubs in Europe, Asia and Africa.

-1925: Eradicating Blindness Helen Keller addressed the Lions Clubs International Convention in Cedar Point, Ohio, USA, and challenged Lions to become "knights of the blind in the crusade against darkness."
-Since then, we have worked tirelessly to aid the blind and visually impaired.
+1925 Saving Sight // Helen Keller addressed the Lions Clubs International Convention in Cedar Point, Ohio, USA, and challenged Lions to become "knights of the blind."
+Since then, we have worked tirelessly to aid those who are blind or visually impaired.

-1945: Uniting Nations The ideal of an international organization is exemplified by our enduring relationship with the United Nations.
-We were one of the first nongovernmental organizations invited to assist in the drafting of the United Nations Charter and have supported the work of the UN ever since.
+1945 Uniting Nations // We were one of the first nongovernmental organizations invited to assist in the drafting of the United Nations Charter.
+We host an annual Lions Day with the United Nations to continue our partnership and identify global solutions to the challenges facing humanity.

-1957: Organizing Youth Programs In the late 1950s, we created the Leo Program to provide the youth of the world with an opportunity for personal development through volunteering.
-There are approximately 166,000 Leos and 6,600 Leo clubs in more than 145 countries and geographic areas worldwide.
+1957 Organizing Youth Programs // We started the Leo program to provide the young people of the world with an opportunity to serve and lead with Lions.
+There are approximately 190,000 Leos and 7,600 Leo clubs in more than 150 countries worldwide.

-1968: Establishing Our Foundation Lions Clubs International Foundation (LCIF) assists Lions with global and large-scale local humanitarian projects.
-Through our Foundation, Lions have received more than \$900 million in grants to help meet the needs of their local and global communities.
+1968 Establishing Our Foundation // Lions Clubs International Foundation (LCIF) assists Lions with global and large-scale humanitarian projects.
+Through our global Foundation, Lions have received more than US\$1 billion in grants to help meet the needs of their local and global communities.

-1990: Launching SightFirst Through LCIF, Lions are restoring sight and preventing blindness on a global scale with the SightFirst program.
-Launched in 1990, Lions have raised more than \$415 million for this initiative.
-SightFirst targets the major causes of blindness: low vision, trachoma, river blindness, childhood blindness, diabetic retinopathy and glaucoma.
+1990 Launching SightFirst // Through the support of LCIF, Lions are restoring sight and preventing blindness on a global scale with the SightFirst program.
+Launched in 1990, Lions have raised more than US\$372 million for this initiative that targets the major causes of blindness.